+The Mitakuye Foundation was created in 2010 as a direct response to the teen suicide epidemic on Pine Ridge.
 Many of the difficulties that the modern day Lakota deal with – like suicide, alcoholism, poverty, and teen pregnancy – are not inherently part of Lakota culture.
 They are the terrible by-products of colonization, oppression, and genocide.
-Our work is to support the people and programs that not only help the youth to survive – but to thrive.
-A key part of that process is to help the youth strengthen their cultural identities so they can turn to their traditions to tackle the difficult issues they face.
+We create programs and support programs that not only help the youth to survive – but to thrive.
+All of our programming is geared towards students fortifying their cultural identities so they can turn to their traditions to tackle the difficult issues they face.

 The Mitakuye Foundation was created to address this epidemic.

-For a few years there was a Youth Opportunity program on Pine Ridge and during that time the suicide rates dropped to an all-time low.
+For several years there was a Youth Opportunity program that ran on Pine Ridge.
+While it was operational, suicide rates dropped to an all-time low.
 Due to funding shortages, that program did not last.

 Working with local community leaders and using our combined skills as artists, educators, filmmakers, producers, and long-time friends of the Lakota, we are providing resources and creating opportunities to empower the youth.
 But we need your support!
 Please consider making a tax-deductible donation today.